Home » Repayment » Student Loan Forgiveness » Student Loan Forgiveness for Government Contractors

 Do Government Contractors Qualify for PSLF (Public Service Loan Forgiveness)?

 The crown jewel of the federal student loan forgiveness program is PSLF.
-Public service employees can have their student loans forgiven after ten years of certified payments.
+This program allows public service employees to have their student loans forgiven after ten years of certified payments.

 Unfortunately, strict rules govern what constitutes an eligible employer.
-Direct employees of the government are eligible, but employees of government contractors are not eligible.
+Although the government is an eligible employer, government contractor employees do not qualify for PSLF.

-PSLF qualifications depend entirely on who employs you rather than the work you do.
-Where you work has no impact.
-If you are a janitor at the U.S. Capitol, you may or may not be eligible for PSLF.
+PSLF eligibility is based entirely on who employs you rather than the work you do.
+For example, if you are a janitor at the U.S. Capitol, you may or may not be eligible for PSLF.
 If your employer is the federal government, you will be eligible.
 If a cleaning services subcontractor employs you, you are not eligible.

 Due to this limitation, government contractors usually don’t qualify for PSLF.
 The one exception would be if they work for an eligible nonprofit organization that the government has contracted.

-Those who are desperate to qualify for PSLF will need to find an employer eligible for Public Service Loan Forgiveness.
+Those who are eager to qualify for PSLF should try to find an employer who meets the PSLF criteria.
 Alternatively, they may also want to explore becoming an employee of the government rather than a government contractor.

 Forgiveness Programs that Apply to All Borrowers